 I haven’t tried them (yet), but I’ve heard that zucchini and summer squash (courgette) leaves can be eaten as well.
+(Edit: Tried them this year.
+The young leaves are delicious.)
 Prepare them the same way you would prepare winter squash leaves.

 (You can also eat the blossoms – but that is for another post.)

 How to Prepare and Cook Squash or Pumpkin Greens

 So, here’s how to cook squash greens and make them taste fabulous.
 (Get the exact recipe below.)

 1. Pick the leaves.
 The young leaves are the best because they are tender.
 You can include some of the stem if you’d like; they are delicious too.